-- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Securities and Exchange Board of India (Listing Obligations and Disclosure requirements) Regulations, 2015 to the extent applicable to the company. ("Listing Regulations");
+- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Securities and Exchange Board of India (Listing Obligations and Disclosure requirements) Regulations, 2015 and amendment made thereunder, to the extent applicable to the company. ("Listing Regulations")